Courses-journey/cpp-cherno/README.md

 ## protected

-- mean members can be only access inside class or struct scope and subclasses that inherite from this class
+- mean members can be only access inside class or struct scope and subclasses that inherits from this class

   - `friend` keyword u can label class or a function as friend and u can access private member